maxrave-dev/lyrics/README.md

 1. Generate a timestamp (current time in milliseconds)
 2. Create data string: `timestamp + request_uri`
-3. Generate HMAC using the shared secret key
+3. Generate HMAC using the shared secret key, checkout `generateHmac` function in `HmacService.kt` for full algorithm.
 4. Add headers to your request:
    - `X-Timestamp`: Your timestamp
    - `X-HMAC`: Your generated HMAC token